-May get really preoccupied with being "too much" or "too needy".
+May get really preoccupied with being “too much” or “too needy”.
 Remember that wave-ish folks had childhoods where people alternately showered them with attention and told them they were too much and rebuffed them.
 So they are naturally afraid of overwhelming people.
 Paradoxically this leads to a lot of anxiety, which can make them more emotional, more clingy and more negative.
 Which has the unintended consequence of making their parter get exasperated with them!
-Be on the lookout for your wave-ish partner feeling judged as too needy or rejected.
+Be on the lookout for your wave-ish partner feeling judged as too needy or overwhelming.
 A wave-ish partner may misinterpret signals like you looking away during a conversation or sighing when they tell you something they need.
 Be careful to let your wave-ish person know they are NOT too much for you and that you have no intention of leaving them.
 Help them feel safe and secure and you will find their wave-ishness will actually diminish!

 May have trouble ending an argument or letting it go afterwards.
 Wave-ish folks have trouble with endings, even arguments!
 They may keep it going because closing up something feels in a way like loss.
-They may also hold on to hurts from the past to act as a bulk-wart against being vulnerable towards you in the future, which they fear will be rewarded with more hurt!
-Help your wave let go in an argument by reminding them that while there may be a part of them that tends to hang on their body and mind deserve relief.
+They may also hold on to hurts from the past to act as a bulkhead against being vulnerable towards you in the future, which they fear will be rewarded with more hurt!
+Help your wave let go in an argument by reminding them that while there may be a part of them that tends to hang on, their body and mind deserve relief.
 Hold them tight at the end of a rough conversation and reassure them that if they let go they are not going to be setting themselves up for additional injury.

 May not look out well for their partner in social situations.
-If you go to a party or event your wave-ish partner may wander off and socialize and "drop" you.
+If you go to a party or event your wave-ish partner may wander off to socialize and “drop” you.
 This is because their parents dropped them (emotionally) as kids.
-Don't take this personally and remind them before you go out to social events that you would like for them to keep track of you and circle back at predetermined intervals to keep you feeling connected.
+Don’t take this personally and remind them before you go out to social events that you would like for them to keep track of you and circle back at predetermined intervals to keep you feeling connected.

 Waves are not any more difficult than islands.
-And like islands they do not do these things "on purpose" or with the intent of making their partner crazy.
+And like islands they do not do these things “on purpose” or with the intent of making their partner crazy.
 Learn to love your wave and help them to manage their emotional reactivity.
-They will greatly appreciate your help in containing some of their intensity and you will feel calmer knowing you are not about to be plowed under by a tsnumami!
+They will greatly appreciate your help in containing some of their intensity and you will feel calmer knowing you are not about to be plowed under by a tsunami!